About Ambledown Medical Shortfall Cover

 - It includes services given by medical professionals, during in-hospital procedures.
 This includes physiotherapists.

 - The limit per family annually for co-payments that related to MRI and CT Scans is R100 000.
 (Co-payments come into play if the medical practitioner wants upfront payment.)

 - Sub-limitation cover is limited per family annually.

 - Members must obtain authorization beforehand and they must use a recognised network hospital.

 If diagnosed with cancer you can expect the following:

-- Insured Cancer patients receive up to R500 000 per treatment cycle.
+- Insured Cancer patients receive a set amount per treatment cycle.

 - The insurance covers co-payments and deductibles.